 Basements can serve as valuable bonus living areas, whether transformed into full-fledged apartments, home office retreats or entertainment zones.
 And finishing an otherwise unused basement is a cost-effective way to expand your home’s livable square footage, without the environmental impacts that accompany an addition or other new build.
-Just consider a few of the advantages offered by finishing this valuable bonus space:

 - If you’ve been in your home for a while and have built up equity, it’ll likely be easier to finance a remodel with a home equity line of credit than to secure a mortgage to buy a whole new home.

 - Depending on where you live, a mid-range home addition can cost hundreds of dollars per square foot, while renovating an existing basement space will cost far less.

 - As you transform your basement into a new living space, you’ll also be able to reclaim main-floor areas whose intended uses went by the wayside as your living situation became more crowded.
 For example, you can move that treadmill out of the bedroom and into your new basement gym.